syne-tune/syne-tune/docs/search_space.md

   Entries in `categories` should ideally be of type `str`, but types `int` and `float` are also allowed (the latter can lead to errors due to round-off).
 * `ordinal(categories)`: Variant of `choice` for which the order of entries in `categories` matters.
-As long as random sampling is considered on its own, this type is equivalent to `choice`.
-But for methods which use encodings (for example Bayesian optimization), the encodings of nearby values are closer.
+Essentially, we use `randint(0, len(categories) - 1)` internally on the positions in `categories`.
+For methods like Bayesian optimization, nearby elements in the list have closer encodings.
 * `finrange(lower, upper, size)`: Can be used as finite analogue of `uniform`.
   Uniform from the finite range `lower, ..., upper` of size `size`, where entries are equally spaced.
 For example, `finrange(0.5, 1.5, 3)` means